stateful/docs.runme.dev/docs/how-runme-works/windows.md

 # Runme on Windows

 To use Runme on a Windows machine, you have to use the Windows Subsystem for Linux 2 (WSL 2).
-Currently, Runme is built on Cloud-native Shell Kernel with a notebook, editor, terminal, and CLI interface, so you will need to use WSL 2 to get the full Runme experience on Windows.
+Currently, Runme is built on Cloud-native Shell Kernel with a notebook, editor, terminal, and CLI interface, With WSL 2 you can get the full Runme exprience on your Windows machine.
 WSL 2 allows you to run a full Linux kernel inside a lightweight utility virtual machine (VM) on Windows 10 and Windows 11.

 In this section, we will explore the various steps required to get Runme working on your Windows machine.